Guiding Self-Organizing Dynamics of Residential Choice in Cities to Reduce Traffic Congestion and Carbon Emissions: Materials and Methods

-where $N_{c}$ is the number of commuters traveling at time interval $t$; $Path_{i}(t)$ is the set of road segments commuter $i$ passes during time interval $t$, and $d_{i}^{\alpha}$ is the length of road segment $\alpha$; $\zeta$ is the carbon dioxide emission factor, which is equal to 0.209 $kg CO_{2} e /km$; $c_{\alpha}$ is the number of vehicles passing road $\alpha$ at the same time with commuter $i$; $S_{\alpha}$ and $R_{\alpha}$ represent the slope and the type of road $\alpha$, which are both set as constants for simplicity.
+where $N_{c}$ is the number of commuters traveling at time interval $t$; $Path_{i}(t)$ is the set of road segments commuter $i$ passes during time interval $t$, and $d_{i}^{\alpha}$ is the length of road segment $\alpha$; $\zeta$ is the carbon dioxide emission factor~\cite{zhou2022identifying}, which is equal to 0.209 $kg CO_{2} e /km$; $c_{\alpha}$ is the number of vehicles passing road $\alpha$ at the same time with commuter $i$; $S_{\alpha}$ and $R_{\alpha}$ represent the slope and the type of road $\alpha$, which are both set as constants for simplicity.
 In addition to the total carbon emissions, we can also obtain the emissions from each commuter or on each road in each time interval.
+Additionally, given that the buses use diesel, the carbon emission factor is 0.281 $kg CO_{2} e/km$.

+\textbf{Data-driven model of residential choice.} We construct the data-driven model of residential choice based on households' preference as following

+here, $E_{i}^{j} = 1- \frac{\left |B^{j}-R_{i} \right | }{B^{j}}$. $R_{i}$ represents the rental price of location $i$, which is proportional to the housing price of location $i$; $B^{j}$ represents the observed rental expenditure of household $j$ (economic capacity proxy).
+Residential choice probability follows an inverse exponential relationship with price disparity $\left |B^{j}-R_{i} \right |$, reflecting households' preference for residence matching their financial capacity.

+In Henderson's urban system model, there exists an inverted-U shaped relationship between regional scale and residents' regional utility~\cite{henderson2014economic}.
+Based on this theory, we assume that the attractiveness of a residential location is proportional to the utility value of that region.
+The utility of location $i$ for household $j$ is related to the population size of the region: when the population size of location $i$ is small, all resident households can benefit; but as the population size increases, the per capita accessibility to infrastructure amenities begins to decline, and consequently, the probability of household $j$ in choosing location $i$ as residence decreases.
+Therefore, we define the impact of location $i$'s locational utility ($U_{i}$) on household $j$'s choice as $\sqrt{(S_{i}-O_{i})(O_{i}+k)}$, such that $S_{i}$ represents the total population capacity of location $i$ as a residential area, $O_{i}$ represents the current population size of location $i$ and $k$ is the initial parameter, which is set to $2$ in our model.